2DopeBoyz: History

 Udoh and Zela started the blog as a hobby with a focus on the West Coast.
 In 2008, 2DopeBoyz joined other blogs including OnSMASH, Miss Info's eponymous blog, and Nah Right to form the New Music Cartel, a loose professional collective created to help the defining blogs of Hip Hop's blog era compete with larger print, radio, and technology companies.

 In 2012, 2DopeBoyz was nominated in the "Best Hip Hop Online Site" category at the 2012 Bet Hip Hop Awards.

 In June 2017, 2DopeBoyz was one of several music websites and blogs who had their Twitter accounts suspended over copyright claims from major labels like Viacom and Atlantic Records.

 As part of Jay Z's 4:44 album rollout, cryptic ads featuring the album name on a peach-colored background were bought on sites including 2DopeBoyz, Complex, and The Undefeated.
 The ads did not link to anything, but Spin reported the image's source code included reference to Jay Z's music streaming website Tidal.

-In 2018, when Zela tweeted he was considering shutting the website down, rapper Kendrick Lamar encouraged him not to and said the hip-hop needed 2DopeBoyz.
+In 2018, when Zela tweeted he was considering shutting the website down, rapper Kendrick Lamar encouraged him not to and said that hip-hop needed 2DopeBoyz.
 The blog is often credited with playing an early role in the promotion of Lamar's career.